 - The unemployment rate in Greenville is down to 2.3% as of April 2022, as reported by the Bureau of Labor Statistics (BLS).7

 - Employment sectors in Greenville showing the most robust growth include construction, manufacturing, trade and transportation, professional and business services, and leisure and hospitality.

 - Target industries in Greenville, South Carolina include advanced materials, automotive, aviation and aerospace, biosciences, and data centers.8

 - Greenville is home to a growing list of international, national, and regional headquarters like AMECO construction equipment, Fluor Corporation, GE Power, KI Logistics, and Verizon Wireless.

 - The largest major employers in Greenville County include Prisma Health, Greenville County Schools, Michelin North America, Duke Energy Corp, TD Bank, and the USC School of Medicine, Greenville.

-- Nearly 88% of the residents of Greenville are high school graduates or higher, while over 31% hold a bachelor’s degree or an advanced degree.
+- Over 87% of the residents of Greenville are high school graduates or higher, while nearly 31% hold a bachelor’s degree or an advanced degree.

 - The Greenville area is home to more than a dozen higher learning institutions such as Clemson University, Furman University, Greenville Technical College, and Bob Jones University.